From the

 1970's and 1980's dwindling to only one congregation, Stony Lane

-ordained Evangelical Christian ministers began a reorganization of the movement in 2001.
-This
+reorganization of the movement in 2001.
+This incorporated

-It is also known as the General Association of Six-Principle Baptists which is more
+known as the General Association of Six-Principle Baptists which

 Since its reorganization, the denomination has grown steadily.